codeforbielefeld/teuto-moisture-map-python/services/dwd-import/Readme.md

 Run `poetry shell` to span a shell with the created virtual environment for following commands or prefix each by `poetry run`

+Run `pytest` to run tests.

+Run `black .` to format code using black.

+Run `ruff . --fix` for linting.

+Run `mypy .` to run type checks.

 Run `dwd-import` to run the main application for importing raster data.

 Run `dwd-stations` to run the test application for  importing station data.

+## Doing things with nox

+Run `nox` to run pytest, black, ruff and mypy.

 ## Doing things with docker